rerun-io/rerun/docs/content/reference/migration/migration-0-20.md

 `re_query::Caches` has been renamed `re_query::QueryCache`, and similarly for `re_query::CacheKey`.

 Note that this doesn't affect `re_dataframe`, where this type was already re-exported as `QueryCache`.

+## ❗ Deprecations

+Support for Python 3.8 is being deprecated.
+Python 3.8 is past end-of-life.
+See: https://devguide.python.org/versions/ In the next release, we will fully drop support and switch to Python 3.9 as the minimum supported version.